Geometric structure and existence of reducible spherical conical metrics: Proof of the Theorem

-By the virtue of \textbf{Lemma \ref{Lemma-2-3}}, $\bigcup_{t\in(t_{0}-\varepsilon,t_{0}+\varepsilon)}C_{t}$ is a simply connected domain in $M$.
-Suppose $F$ is the largest simply connected domain in $M$ which contains $\bigcup_{t\in(t_{0}-\varepsilon,t_{0}+\varepsilon)}C_{t}$ and satisfies the following three properties.
-(1) Any integral curve of $\nabla\Phi$ in $F$ is from $p$ to $q$.
-(2) Any integral of $\nabla \Phi$ in $F$ does not pass through any saddle point of $\Phi$.
-(3) $\partial F$ are also integral curves of $\nabla\Phi$, but they pass through some saddle points of $\Phi$. $\partial F$ can be divide into two curves connecting $p$ and $q$, say $\gamma_{1}$ and $\gamma_{2}$.
-Along $\gamma_{1}$ there are some saddle points which are connected by geodesic segment (integral curves of $\nabla\Phi$).
-At each saddle point, by \textbf{Proposition \ref{Pro-2-3}}, the include angle of two adjacent geodesics is $\pi$.
-Hence, $\gamma_{1}$ is smooth at each saddle point.
-Therefore, $\gamma_{1}$ is a smooth geodesic, so is $\gamma_{2}$.
-Obviously, $F$ is a bigon \cite{Tr89} and $ds^{2}$ is also a CSC-1 conformal metric on $F$.
-Hence, $(F,{\rm d}s^{2})$ is isometric to a football.
-At a minimum point $p$ of $\Phi$, since there are finite integral curves of $\nabla\Phi$ starting from $p$ and reaching saddle points, we can repeat the above proof to obtain finite pieces of the largest simply connected domains in $M$, which are all isometric to footballs and contain $p$ as a vertex.
-We can also repeat this operation at each minimum point of $\Phi$ to obtain finite footballs.
-We claim that every point of $M$ is contained in the union of these footballs.
-For any point of $M$, there must be an integral curve of $\nabla\Phi$ starting from it, ending at it, or passing through it.
-If there are some saddle points at this integral curve, the point must be on the boundary of some largest domain.
-If not, this point must be in some largest domain.
-Therefore, every point of $M$ is contained in the union of these footballs.
+The boundary of $F$ can be divided into two curves, denoted as $\gamma_{1}$ and $\gamma_{2}$, connecting points $p$ and $q$.
+Along $\gamma_{1}$, there exist saddle points connected by geodesic segments (integral curves of $\nabla\Phi$).
+At each saddle point, according to \textbf{Proposition \ref{Pro-2-3}}, the included angle between two adjacent geodesics is $\pi$, ensuring the smoothness of $\gamma_{1}$ at each saddle point.
+Consequently, $\gamma_{1}$ and $\gamma_{2}$ are both smooth geodesics.

+Evidently, $F$ can be characterized as a bigon, and the metric ${\rm d}s^{2}$ represents a conformal spherical metric on $F$.
+Thus, the pair $(F,{\rm d}s^{2})$ is isometric to a piece obtained by cutting a football along a geodesic that links the two conical singularities.

+At a minimum point $p$ of $\Phi$, since there are a finite number of integral curves of $\nabla\Phi$ originating from $p$ and reaching saddle points, we can iteratively apply the above argument to obtain finite pieces of the largest simply connected domains in $\mathcal{M}$, each of them is isometric to a piece obtained by cutting a football along a geodesic that links the two conical singularities and contains $p$ as a vertex.
+This process can be repeated at each minimum point of $\Phi$ to yield a finite collection of pieces.
+We assert that every point in $\mathcal{M}$ lies within the union of these pieces.
+For any point in $\mathcal{M}$, there exists an integral curve of $\nabla\Phi$ that either starts from it, ends at it, or passes through it.
+If saddle points exist along this curve, the point must lie on the boundary of a largest domain; otherwise, it must lie within a largest domain.
+Consequently, every point in $\mathcal{M}$ is encompassed by the union of these pieces, and their uniqueness is evident.